Here is a refresher on how to help you make nutritious, safe and healthy food selections for you and your family.

 - Glucose, fructose or sucrose (all sugars).
 Read those dried fruit labels carefully!

-- Corn syrup.
-See CAP article on Obesogens
+- Sugar or Corn syrup, dextrose, etc. See CAP article on Obesogens

 - White flour (this is my personal winner of “where has all the goodness gone”!)

-The first ingredient on a label is the highest content in the product; and the more processed a food is, with a lot of artificial or synthetic additives, usually the less nutrition it has.
-To my mind, the chicken pie (photo above) epitomizes all that is not good in processed food today.
+The first ingredients on a label are the highest content in the product.
+Often some are duplicated with different names eg MSG and sugars.
+The more processed a product is: ie containing sugars and artificial or synthetic additives, white flours, etc. usually the less nutrition it has.
+To my mind, the chicken pie (photo above) epitomizes all that is not healthy in processed food today.

 Fresh Organic Produce

-- We try to buy organic alternatives to fresh produce with high chemical residuals, which are listed on the Dirty Dozen (see link below) such as strawberries, peppers, spinach, cherries, blueberries, apples, potatoes, etc
+- We try to buy organic alternatives to fresh produce which have high chemical residuals.
+These are listed on the Dirty Dozen (see link below) such as strawberries, peppers, spinach, cherries, blueberries, apples, potatoes, etc

 - We do not buy fresh or organic produce from any other country except from Canada and the U.S.A.

 Accurate, honest labelling should be a right of the consumer to know what is in the “food” you and your family eat.
-It’s way past time to require (by law) food producers and processors to reveal what is “hidden” in our food if there is a hint of harmfulness in an ingredient.
-More than ever before “you are what you eat” has never had more meaning, or long term “side affects”.
-Take care and good luck!
+It’s way past time to require (by law) food producers and processors to show what is “hidden” in our food if there is a hint of harmfulness in an ingredient.
+More than ever before “you are what you eat” has never had more meaning, or long-term “side affects”.
+Take care and good health!

 Links & References